LucasBoldrini/R-Scripts-Repo/README.md

 # 🛠️ R Scripts Repository - Lucas Boldrini

 This is a collection of R scripts developed for various data analysis, automation, and business optimization tasks.
-These scripts were originally developed for personal use in a professional setting and have been refined over time.
+These scripts were originally developed for personal use in a professional setting and are being refined over time.

 ## 📚 Table of Contents